-During 2022-23.
-Stage 1 of the IMSA Development began with extensive consultation between the partner organisations, frontline staff, consultants with lived experience of modern slavery and others.
-The response to the consultation process, which finished in May 2023, has been fantastic and organisations and representatives from all UK nations and all sectors participated (a full list is available at the Hope for Justice website).
+During 2022-23, Stage 1 of the IMSA Development began with extensive consultation between the partner organizations, frontline staff, consultants with lived experience of modern slavery and others.

-Stage 2 will be launched on 28th September 2023 when the draft framework will be presented. findings from the Stage 1 independent evaluation shared, and future plans outlined.
+The response to the consultation process, which finished in May 2023, has been fantastic and organizations and representatives from all UK nations and all sectors participated (a full list is available on our website).

-During Stage 2, we will work closely with others to ensure the final framework is robust and fit-forpurpose for the whole UK.
-Details about ways to get involved, as an organisation or as a survivor with lived experience, are available at our website.
+Stage 2 will be launched on 28th September 2023 when the draft framework will be presented, findings from the Stage 1 independent evaluation shared, and future plans outlined.
+During Stage 2, we will work closely with others to ensure the final framework is robust and fit-for-purpose for the whole UK.
+Details about ways to get involved, as an organization or as a survivor with lived experience, are available online.